top of page

 1. Read the full AMPC Carcase Showcase guidelines - available HERE

-2. Submit an Expression Of Interest (EOI) via the online form.
+2. Submit an Expression Of Interest (EOI) for Western Australia via the online form by Sunday 23rd November 2026.

 3. Applications reviewed by The LambEx Carcase Showcase Sub-Committee and the selected processor.